Evel Knievel: Jumps and records

 On May 10, 1970, Knievel crashed while attempting to jump 13 Pepsi delivery trucks in Yakima, WA.
 His approach was complicated by the fact that he had to start on pavement, cut across grass, and then return to pavement.
 His lack of speed caused the motorcycle to come down on its front wheel first.
 He managed to hold on until the cycle hit the base of the ramp.
 After being thrown off, he skidded for 50 ft.
 He broke his collarbone, suffered a compound fracture of his right arm, and broke both legs.

 On March 3, 1972, at the Cow Palace in Daly City, California, after making a successful jump, he tried to come to a quick stop because of a short landing area.
 He reportedly suffered a broken back and a concussion after getting thrown off and run over by his motorcycle, a Harley-Davidson.
 Knievel returned to jumping in November 1973, when he successfully jumped over 50 stacked cars at the Los Angeles Memorial Coliseum.
 For 35 years, Knievel held the record for jumping the most stacked cars on a Harley-Davidson XR-750 (the record was broken in October 2008).
-His historic XR-750 is now part of the collection of the Smithsonian's National Museum of American History.
+His XR-750 is now part of the collection of the Smithsonian's National Museum of American History.
 Made of steel, aluminum, and fiberglass, the customized motorcycle weighs about 300 lb.

 During his career, Knievel may have suffered more than 433 bone fractures, earning an entry in the Guinness Book of World Records as the survivor of "most bones broken in a lifetime".
 However, this number could be exaggerated: his son Robbie told a reporter in June 2014 that his father had broken 40 to 50 bones; Knievel himself claimed he broke 35.